maxklema/mie-opensource-action/README.md

 ## Getting Started

+> [!WARNING]
-> **WARNING**: This Github Action requires you to pass your Github Personal Access Token in order to create runners.
+> This Github Action requires you to pass your Github Personal Access Token in order to create runners.
 If you are comfortable doing this, see [Create-Runner Job](#create-runner-workflow-job).
 If you are not, you may supply your own self-hosted runner and skip to [Manage-Container Job](#manage-container-workflow-job).

 To use this action in your repository, you need to add the following trigger events in a workflow file: